darrenjw/unbiased-mcmc/README.md

 * [Discussion](discussion/) - my discussion contribution delivered at the paper reading, proposing the vote of thanks (both slides and written discussion)
 * [Examples](examples/) - examples in both R and Scala to illustrate the ideas (coupling Gibbs samplers for an AR(1) process and a GMRF)

+The [published paper](https://doi.org/10.1111/rssb.12336).
 Also note that there is a [video](https://www.youtube.com/watch?v=ohu8DJ1qDb0) recording of the meeting.

 #### eof